A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Root Cause

-The root cause of this vulnerability lies in improper boundary checking within the HDFS native client code.
-When processing certain inputs, the native client fails to properly validate buffer sizes before performing write operations, allowing data to be written past the end of allocated memory regions.
-This is a common pattern in native code (C/C++) where manual memory management is required.
+The root cause of CVE-2025-27821 is improper boundary checking in the HDFS native client code.
+When processing certain inputs, the native client fails to properly validate buffer sizes before performing write operations, allowing data to be written past the allocated memory region.
+This is a classic CWE-787 (Out-of-bounds Write) vulnerability pattern that occurs when software does not properly validate the size of input data against the size of allocated buffers.

 Attack Vector

-For detailed technical information about the vulnerability mechanism, refer to the Apache Mailing List Discussion and the OpenWall OSS Security Update.
+For detailed technical information about this vulnerability, refer to the Apache Security Mailing List Thread and the OpenWall OSS Security Discussion.

 Detection Methods for CVE-2025-27821